sourcegraph/about/blogposts/announcing-sourcegraph-3.1.md

 - [Critical configuration](https://docs.sourcegraph.com/admin/config/critical_config).
 - [Site configuration](https://docs.sourcegraph.com/admin/config/site_config).

-Reference documentation for [site configuration](https://docs.sourcegraph.com/admin/config/site_config#reference) and [critical configuration](https://docs.sourcegraph.com/admin/config/critical_config#reference) values are now rendered using the schema files themselves to ensure they'll never get out of date.
+The documentation pages for [site configuration](https://docs.sourcegraph.com/admin/config/site_config#reference) and [critical configuration](https://docs.sourcegraph.com/admin/config/critical_config#reference) now describe each option and give examples, to make it easier for you to configure your Sourcegraph instance.
+You can get the same documentation and examples in the JSON editors for both types of configuration, too.

 ## New Sourcegraph extension APIs